 To relieve your symptoms, try the following:

-i.
-To reduce irritation of dry tissues, use a moisturizer on your lips and a soft-bristle toothbrush on your teeth and gums.
+- To reduce irritation of dry tissues, use a moisturizer on your lips and a soft-bristled toothbrush on your teeth and gums.